kanishka-linux/vinanti/README.md

 ### Motivation for writing the library

 Async/await is a great feature of python, but at the same time pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
-So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make simple url requests and **that too in mostly synchronous code**.
+So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make asynchronous url requests and **that too in mostly synchronous code**.
 So accordingly, this library has been designed with as simple api as possible (using combination of async/await and concurrent.futures), with everything about content will be handled by callback function.

 ### Installation